laataiasu/laataiasu.github.io/content/post/2022-10-16-my-frst-hackathon/index.md

 Beside the events, I got gopay coint so much, thanks to the investor of goto.

 And I always thought not everything should be experiment.
 It wasting resources, but we don't know whether it might have a positive impact or not to the future.
-I don't care anyway, I always follow my intuition, my intuition by observing the data and the data which can't be observed.
+I don't care anyway, I always follow my intuition, my intuition by observing the [[Data]] and the [[Data]] which can't be observed.

 ---
 I amaze of my friends idea and skills to implement their idea, especially to help societies.
 But sadly, for now I might still have a human racism.